Indigenous rights – Other help

 In 2007, Legal Aid Ontario (“LAO”) commenced the development of an Aboriginal Justice Strategy, with a mandate to develop a three to five year plan to achieve measurable improvements in LAO’s services to Aboriginal people.
 The plan will provide specific options and recommendations to enhance legal aid services.

-- The Development of Legal Aid Ontario’s Aboriginal Strategy (2008 report)
+- Part I of Legal Aid Ontario’s Aboriginal Strategy Consultation Report (June 29, 2021) (Direct link to report)

 - Why it is important to tell your lawyer you are Aboriginal (or download the brochure).